 Meditation is a practice that has been carried out through thousands of years by people in different traditions as its full meaning varies between these traditions.
 Until recent years, meditation was strictly for religious purposes.

 Meditation with it carries numerous benefits not only mentally but physical health as well.
 To fully meditate and get these benefits, one has to thoroughly learn the art of meditation as it is a skill that should be practiced over time.
-Many may practice meditation for different reasons and in seek of different results as meditation is known to reduce anxiety, stress levels, lower blood pressure, and even pain.
+Many may practice different types of meditation for different reasons and in seek of different results as meditation is known to reduce anxiety, stress levels, lower blood pressure, and even pain.

 There are many meditation retreats in the world where people travel to and learn how to meditate from experts.
 The results of this practice make such vast and positive impacts on people’s lives and health that people are willing to travel to countries and cities where meditation is popular.